 - 1/4 teaspoon potassium chloride (salt substitute product, such as Nu Salt)

 You can make substitutions of boned fish for the protein source, and potato for the carbohydrate.
 They recommend adding bonemeal powder or calcium citrate to prevent your canine from developing a calcium deficiency.
 The site also recommends a daily canine multivitamin.
+This recipe is also a good homemade dog food for weight loss.

 Recipe #2) You Choose: Protein, Carbs, and Fats Options